-- Supernatural: Sam and his brother Dean are both hunters, but the former has had relationships with a werewolf, a kitsune, and a demon, and the latter with an amazon who used him as a Glorified Sperm Donor and an angel who later experienced a FaceHeel Turn and tried to kill both of them before they were born.
+- Supernatural: Sam and his brother Dean are both hunters, but the former has had relationships with a werewolf, a kitsune, and a demon, and the latter with an amazon who used him as a Glorified Sperm Donor as well as an angel who later experienced a FaceHeel Turn and tried to kill both of the brothers before they were born.
 However, this is subverted when Sam has a fling with a female doctor who is suspected to be a siren, but turns out to be a Red Herring.

 - In What We Do in the Shadows, Guillermo is a modern-day descendant of the Van Helsing clan.
 He's also the long-suffering but devoted familiar of vampire Nandor the Relentless.

 - Divinity: Original Sin II: Mihaly, a Magister devoted to fighting demons and the Black Ring, and Almira, a succubus sworn to the Black Ring, had A Match Made in Stockholm while Almira is in Magister custody.
 They deserted their respective factions and ran away to be together.